grafana/grafana/docs/sources/administration/api-keys/index.md

 #### Before you begin

-To follow these instructions, you need:
+To follow these instructions, you need one of the following:

-Either
+- Administrator permissions

-- Admin/Editor
+- Editor permissions

-Or

-- API keys writer
 - Service account writer

-- To ensure you have permission to create Grafana service accounts.
 For more information about permissions, refer to [Roles and permissions]({{< relref "../roles-and-permissions/#" >}}).

 #### Steps